hadijahkyampeire/my-website/AI_CHATBOT_README.md

 **Experience Question:**

 > "I have 6 years of experience in software development.
-I've worked as a Senior Software Developer at METS Program and as a Mid-level Frontend Software Engineer at Sigma360.
+I've worked as a Senior Software Developer at METS Program and as a Senior Frontend Software Engineer at Sigma360.
 I specialize in building high-performance web applications using ReactJS and modern JavaScript ecosystem."

 ## Troubleshooting